Skip to content

 • How data is classified

 Use: A data use policy may also be incorporated into the acceptable use policy.
-Dictating how employees use data can reduce the risk of data loss and exposure of personal data or proprietary knowledge.
+Dictating appropriate use of data can reduce the security risk associated with prohibited use, data loss, and exposure of personal data or proprietary knowledge.
 The policy may cover:

 • Data creation